stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 06 (P2L2) - OO Software Engineering and UML.md

 - The events that cause an object to move from one state to another
 - The effects of a state change

+### Recap 2 Quiz

+_Which of the following diagrams are UML structural diagrams_?

+- Class diagram
+- Deployment diagram